Donald Trump 2020 presidential campaign: Election Day and beyond

 By November 6, a growing number of Trump officials had admitted that the incumbent's loss was probable.
 On that day, election-calling organization Decision Desk HQ forecast that Trump had lost the election to Biden.

 By November 7, news organizations ABC News, Associated Press, CBS News, CNN, Fox News, NBC News, Reuters, and the New York Times forecast that Trump had lost the election to Biden.

 Still, the president refused to concede.
 The administrator of the GSA, Emily W. Murphy, refused to authorize transition funds until November 23.
 Most Senate Republicans, including Mitch McConnell, claimed that the election was still unsettled, and Attorney General William Barr authorized the Justice Department to investigate alleged "massive voter fraud," prompting Assistant AG Richard Pilger, director of the elections crimes branch in the Justice Department's Public Integrity Section, to resign in protest.

 Reliable sources indicated that there were plans to resume full-scale campaigning in conjunction with recounts in Arizona, Georgia, and Wisconsin.
 On the week of November 9, Trump indicated to Kevin Cramer that "If this doesn't work out, I'll just run again in four years."

 As repeated lawsuits failed throughout November, Trump admitted to Fox News on November 29 that "it's very hard to get a case to the Supreme Court."
-In an interview with the Associated Press published December 1, Attorney General William Barr acknowledged: "To date, we have not seen fraud on a scale that could have affected a different outcome in the election."
+In an interview with the Associated Press published December 1, Attorney General William Barr acknowledged: "To date, we have not seen fraud on a scale that could have effected a different outcome in the election."
 By January, Trump had lost 60 lawsuits.

+Trump–Raffensperger phone call

 On January 2, 2021, during an hour-long conference call, Trump pressured Georgia Secretary of State Brad Raffensperger to change the state's vote totals by the 11,780 votes he needed to win the state.
 During the call, Trump falsely suggested that Raffensperger could have committed a criminal offense.
 On January 11, the phone call was cited in a new article of impeachment introduced in the House of Representatives.

+alternate electors

 Self-declared "alternate electors" voted in protest; these votes had no legal validity.
 Well over a hundred Republican representatives promised to contest the counting ceremony at the U.S. Capitol on January 6.
 Experts debated whether Trump was trying to perform a self-coup.

+January 6 United States Capitol attack

 On January 6, 2021, Trump spoke at a "March to Save America" rally on the Ellipse, where he encouraged the crowd to "fight like hell" and said he would be marching with them to the United States Capitol, although he did not join them in the end.
 The rioters broke into the Senate Chamber where the electoral college ballots were being counted, causing both the House and Senate to be evacuated.
 Five people died from the events, while dozens more were injured, and the Federal Bureau of Investigation opened over 170 investigations into the events.